Platform description format

 property: otherValue

-The consecutive entries (for the given variable) are called updating because they can update some information provided by the former ones.
-Eventually all entries corresponding to the given variable are merged so that the merge result contains attributes from all entries, possibly some invalidated by some other.
+Entries (the ones that do not specify a type) can update and override information provided by the former ones.
+Eventually all entries corresponding to the given variable are merged so that the merge result contains attributes from all entries.
+Some of these can possibly be invalidated (overridden) by another (newer) entry.

 For example: